gristlabs/grist-help/help/col-types.md

 ## Formatting columns

-Header styles and cell styles can be modified under the Column tab of the Creator Panel.
+Header and cell styles can be modified under the Column tab of the creator panel.

 *![columns-formatting](images/columns/columns-formatting.png)*
 {: .screenshot-half }